-- 1. Materials used in the construction or repair of multi-use equipment and utensils shall: - Be nontoxic, non-corrosive, non-absorbent, durable under normal use, smooth, and easily cleaned. - Impart no odors, color, or taste. - Retain their original properties under repeated use, creating no risk of food-adulteration as they deteriorate. - 2.
-Paint on any surface that could come into contact with food is prohibited. - 3.
-Milk-dispensing tubes shall be cut diagonally about two inches from the cutoff valve.
+- Materials used in the construction or repair of multi-use equipment and utensils shall: - a) be non-toxic, non-corrosive, nonabsorbent, durable under normal use, smooth and easily cleaned; - b) impart no odors, colors or tastes; and - c) retain their original properties under repeated use, creating no risk of foodadulteration as they deteriorate. - 2) Paint is prohibited on any surface that may come into contact with food. - 3) Milk-dispensing tubes shall be cut diagonally about two inches from the cutoff valve.
 Bulk milk dispensers shall be equipped with thermometers.